swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-2-share-your-ml-experiment-code-with-git/index.md

 Using GitLab?
 Follow the related documentation [_Create a project_ - docs.gitlab.com](https://docs.gitlab.com/ee/user/project/working_with_projects.html#create-a-project) to create a new GitLab project for this step.
 {% /callout %}

+#### Create a `.gitignore` file

-Create a `.gitignore` file to ignore the experiment results and some files related to Python.
+Create a `.gitignore` file to ignore the experiment results, the data, the models and the Python environment.

 ```sh
 ## Custom experiment